syncfusion-content/fileformat-docs/File-Formats/Presentation/UWP.md

 //Adds text into the shape.

-shape.TextBody.AddParagraph("In 2000, Adventure Works Cycles bought a small manufacturing plant, Importadores Neptuno, located in Mexico.
-Importadores Neptuno manufactures several critical subcomponents for the Adventure Works Cycles product line.
-These subcomponents are shipped to the Bothell location for final product assembly.
-In 2001, Importadores Neptuno, became the sole manufacturer and distributor of the touring bicycle product group.");
+shape.TextBody.AddParagraph("In 2000, AdventureWorks Cycles bought a small manufacturing plant, located in Mexico.
+The plant manufactures several critical subcomponents for the AdventureWorks Cycles product line.
+These subcomponents are shipped to the another location for final product assembly.
+In 2001, the plant, became the sole manufacturer and distributor of the touring bicycle product group.");

 //Creates new memory stream to save Presentation.